Financial Aid

 Where Do You Go to Apply?

 Financial aid information and application forms are available on the Santa Barbara City College’s Financial Aid website or at the Office of Financial Aid, Room SS-210, in the Student Services Building.
 You may apply for federal financial aid online by visiting the FAFSA website.
-Students who qualify for AB-540 residency designation should complete the California Dream Act Application which can be found on on the California Student Aid Commission website.
+Students who qualify for AB-540 residency designation should complete the California Dream Act Application which can be found on the California Student Aid Commission website.

 When Do You Apply?